Wyoming Child Support Laws: Guidelines and Calculations

 - Incarceration

-- Beginning to receive government assistance (food stamps, Kid Care, POWER, SSI)
+- Beginning to receive government assistance (TANF/POWER, Medicaid, SNAP, or SSI)

 Modification requirements:

-- A condition that existed when the order was created is not a material change
+- A condition that existed when the order was created does not count as a material change

 - State law requires the WCSP to review and adjust orders every three years upon request